ConfederacyOfGaia/Gaia/players-guide.md

 All backgrounds come with a feat; you can choose one from the list in each background.

 A Gaian human can choose to forego their feat at first level and instead choose to be a descendant of one of the Zephyran noble families.
 Such a character increases their Starting Funds by 100d10 gilders.
+There is also a possibility that having noble blood will come up in the future...

 ### Acolyte